intuition-dev/intuDocs/awesomeReference/README.md

 - <a href='http://chat.MetaBake.org' target='_blank'>Forum/Chat</a>, to support this project, please join!

-### Message from creators of Metabake:
+### Message from creators of MetaBake:

 We were involved with Struts and SilverStream.
-We plan to make Metabake more popular than both.
+We plan to make MetaBake more popular than both.